eellak/gsoc2018-clio/README.md

 # Clio

 Clio is a web based system for maintaining (meta-)information on software components.
-The software will be published at [eellak/clio](https://github.com/eellak/clio).
+The software is published at [eellak/clio](https://clio.ellak.gr/).

 * **Task/Target**